leptonai/gpud/README.md

 - Monitor overall system metrics (CPU, memory, disk).

 Check out [*components*](./docs/COMPONENTS.md) for a detailed list of components and their features.

+## FAQs

+### Does GPUd sent information to lepton.ai?

+It is possible that GPUd sends basic host information to lepton.ai to help understand how GPUd is used (e.g., UUID, hostname).
+The data is strictly anonymized and **does not contain any senstive information**.

+Once you opt-in to the lepton.ai platform, the GPUd periodically sends more detailed information about the host (e.g., GPU model and metrics), via the secure channel.